orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/alb_pool.md

 ### Optional

 - `algorithm` (String) Algorithm for choosing pool members.
 Value must be one of : `ROUND_ROBIN`, `CONSISTENT_HASH`, `LEAST_CONNECTIONS`.
 Value defaults to `LEAST_CONNECTIONS`.
 - `default_port` (Number) Default Port defines destination server port used by the traffic sent to the member.
+Value must be between 1 and 65535.
 Value defaults to `80`.
 - `description` (String) Description of ALB Pool.
 - `edge_gateway_id` (String) (ForceNew) Edge gateway ID in which ALB Pool should be created.
 Ensure that one and only one attribute from this collection is set : `edge_gateway_id`, `edge_gateway_name`.
 - `edge_gateway_name` (String) (ForceNew) Edge gateway Name in which ALB Pool should be created.
 Ensure that one and only one attribute from this collection is set : `edge_gateway_id`, `edge_gateway_name`.